Does Online Test Prep Actually Work?

-Like many parents who took the SAT in the pre-Internet age, you might be wary of online test prep.
+Like many parents who took the SAT in the pre-Internet age, you might be asking yourself “does online test prep work?”
 Is your son or daughter really going to get the same experience and value online that he or she would one-on-one, in person, with a tutor, or in a test prep class?

 The short and sweet answer is: yes!
 We have seen consistently excellent results with online test prep, and it’s our preferred method of teaching the SAT and ACT.

 Wondering why?
 We’ve got you covered.
 If you’d like to know more right now, then take a second to learn more about our SAT prep and ACT prep options.

 Between digital books, tests, and homework in a personalized dashboard, as well as one-on-one online-based interaction with instructors and tutors available 24/7, we’ve seen equal, if not slightly improved, overall score improvement online vs. in-person interaction.

 Prep Expert’s SAT and ACT courses offer a comprehensive set of resources to help maximize a student’s test prep experience.
 Day or night, you can be sure your child will have access to every material available to them, as long as there’s an Internet connection.